FinalVossler/Root-Front-Host/README.md

 - Add the user on the file model
 - Ability to delete a page
 - Create the file selection popup from existing files
+- Build the title in this website: https://peterarendt.com/
 - Add subtitle to post creation

+- Fix Heroku problem
+- Build the website configuration backend and the configuration page
+- Build a contact form
 - Ability to delete a post
 - Create the my team component (with social media links)
 - Add a checkbox in page editor for show in header